-Home renovation is one of the best ways to increase the value of property and it’s certainly something to consider as one of the steps to selling a house.
+Home renovation is one of the best ways to increase the value of the property and it’s certainly something to consider as one of the steps to selling a house.
 With that said, not all remodels are created equal.
 Not every project will offer a good return on investment.
 Before going ahead with any remodel, be sure to consider the cost of the project and how much value it adds to your home on the Minnesota real estate market.
-Here are 7 remodel projects that have been shown to increase Minnesota house prices.
+Here are 7 remodeling projects that have been shown to increase Minnesota house prices.

 - Improve Light and Space

 No one wants to live in a dark and cramped area.
 The main thing that you can do to make your property more appealing is open things up a bit.
 Let in more light and increase the amount of space in the home.
-You might even want to knock down a wall or two to really open up a space.
+You might even want to knock down a wall or two to really open up space.
 Having an open floor plan makes homes feel much larger and they are better for entertaining.